koalacreations/kCharge-Control/backend/API Specification.md

 * A device can be fully automated and the jCharge backend server / UI is simply monitoring a device, the device can be fully controlled by the jCharge backend server / UI, or a mixture of both.

 ## Packet format
 A jCharge Control packet is defined as a single JSON object that follows the format below.
-Comments may be used to explain certain things but comments **must not** be included in any packet because it is not valid JSON.
+Each packet's example object **must** be put in the `payload` key to form a valid jCharge Control packet.

 ```
 {
 	"version": 1, // protocol version
-	"command": "commandString", // commandString as defined below
+	"command": "commandName",
-	"payload": {
+	"payload": {}
-		// payload as defined under the appropriate command definition below
 }
-}
 ```
-The JSON standard does *not* allow comments, but they have been added above to clarify the packet format.
-You **must not** send malformed JSON (such as JSON containing comments).

 ## Auto Discovery
 The jCharge Control protocol defines an auto discovery mechanism to help testing devices discover a jCharge Control server on the local network.
 A testing device **should** implement auto discovery, but if it chooses not to, this section **may** be ignored.